 Top events on the frozen lake of Lake St. Moritz have long become extravagant highlights in St. Moritz's remarkable calendar of events and has so far hosted five Alpine World Ski Championships and 24 Bobsleigh World Championships.

 The Lausanne 2020 Bobsleigh, Skeleton and Tobogganing competitions will take place on the oldest and only natural ice bobsleigh track in the world, the legendary St. Moritz-Celerina Olympia Bob Run.
 Every year, and for more than a century, it is built by hand within three weeks of competitions.
-There will be an opening for the speed skating races which for the first time for an Olympic event, will take place on the ice of the natural frozen lake, Lake St. Moritz, where in winter the traditional St. Moritz events such as horse racing, polo and cricket are held.
+There will be an opening for the speed skating races which will take place on the ice of the natural frozen lake, Lake St. Moritz, where in winter the traditional St. Moritz events such as horse racing, polo and cricket are held.

 St. Moritz En Jeux